StephanoAH/LunarVim/README.md

 vim.api.nvim_set_keymap("i", "<C-Space>", "compe#complete()", { noremap = true, silent = true, expr = true })

--- After changing plugin config it is recommended to run :PackerCompile O.plugin.dashboard.active = true O.plugin.terminal.active = true
+-- After changing plugin config it is recommended to run :PackerCompile LV.plugin.dashboard.active = true LV.plugin.terminal.active = true

--- if you don't want all the parsers change this to a table of the ones you want O.treesitter.ensure_installed = "all" O.treesitter.ignore_install = {"haskell"}
+-- if you don't want all the parsers change this to a table of the ones you want LV.treesitter.ensure_installed = "all" LV.treesitter.ignore_install = {"haskell"}
-O.treesitter.highlight.enabled = true
+LV.treesitter.highlight.enabled = true

 -- you can set a custom on_attach function that will be used for all the language servers -- See <https://github.com/neovim/nvim-lspconfig#keybindings-and-completion>
--- O.lsp.on_attach_callback = function(client, bufnr)
+-- LV.lsp.on_attach_callback = function(client, bufnr)
 --   local function buf_set_option(...)
 --     vim.api.nvim_buf_set_option(bufnr, ...)
 --   end